saltyshiomix/nextron/README.md

   - [szwacz/electron-boilerplate](https://github.com/szwacz/electron-boilerplate)
   - [chentsulin/electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate)
 - If you want to use Nextron as production, please take responsibility for your actions
-- But, if you have any troubles, questions or ideas, I'll support you, I promise
+- But, if you have any troubles, questions or ideas, I'll support you

 ## Usage